Yu-Jack/handcraft-express/README.md

 # handcraft-express

-This repository will implement the minimum function of express.
+This repository will implement the minimum function of express to practic how to do DDD.
 Including the following features of express.

 [ ] GET, POST